benhoyt/benhoyt.github.com/writings/python-pentomino.md

 It turns out GForth's virtual machine is pretty fast!
 On Python 3.5, my Python solver takes 5 seconds to find all 2339 solutions (in quiet mode) on my 2.5 GHz macOS i7.
 Whereas the Forth version, using Gforth, only takes one second -- almost 5x as fast.
 I think this is mostly due to Python's dynamic nature: everything's overrideable, and almost everything is a hash table lookup (for example, an innocent `board[pos]` access will look up `__getitem__` in `board.__dict__` and call the result).

 Interestingly, on Python 2.7 my solver takes 11.6 seconds -- less than half the speed when running under Python 3.5.
-The generated code is mostly a test of the CPython bytecode interpeter, so it seems like the Python core developers have done some great optimization work on the bytecode interpreter between 2.7 and 3.5 (and it looks like they've done a [bunch more in 3.6](TODO)).
+The generated code is mostly a test of the CPython bytecode interpeter, so it seems like the Python core developers have done some great optimization work on the bytecode interpreter between 2.7 and 3.5 (and it looks like they've done a [bunch more in 3.6](https://docs.python.org/3/whatsnew/3.6.html#optimizations)).
 I'm unsure what the main gains are there, but I'd love to know -- contact me if have ideas!

+Perhaps even more oddly, PyPy, even with its JIT compiler, is slower than plain old CPython 3.5, at 10.7 seconds.
+Again, I'm not sure why that is, but I'm guessing it's because the pre-unrolled, recursive `solve()` function doesn't appear to be a "hot loop".

-And of course PyPy, with its JIT-compiled approach, is a lot faster, at TODO seconds.
-Here are the full results in a table:
+Here are all the benchmark results in a table:

 <table>
     <thead>